* Images shown are of mature plants

 Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉)

 Why Organic Persian Lime Trees?

 Distinct flavor in a sumptuous, seedless fruit.
 The Persian Lime Tree is an organically-grown staple that belongs in the limelight.
 Not only is this garden star a great patio plant that produces indoors, with large limes nearly the size of lemons, but it’s also a hardy plant that’s drought tolerant and pest resistant.

-One of the most popular lime varieties available, the Persian Lime Tree produces iconic lime-green fruit, bolstered by rich citrus taste that populates its branches season to season.
-Persian Limes boast a savory blend, a mix between a key lime and a lemon, without the seeds, acidity or bitterness.
+One of the most popular lime varieties available, the Persian Lime Tree produces iconic lime-green fruit, bolstered by a rich citrus taste that populates its branches season to season.
+Persian Limes offer a savory blend, a mix between a key lime and a lemon, without the seeds, acidity or bitterness.
 This tree’s full size brings forth a huge bounty of delectable fruits – a harvest that’s simply unbeatable.